-A regional RPL System was developed and piloted in each of the three countries.
+A regional RPL System developed and piloted in each of the three countries.

 Establishment of formal linkages between TVET and the private sector

-17 stakeholder platforms were created at local levels (communes in Burundi, districts in Rwanda, a province in DRC) in each of the three countries.
+Creation of stakeholder platforms at local levels (communes in Burundi, districts in Rwanda, a province in DRC) in each of the three countries.
 These platforms form an important basis to ensure the sustainability of future project activities.

-Due to the establishment of new training modalities, PROMOST has contributed to the massification of vocational training.
-In essence, about 11 000 people in the region have benefited directly or indirectly, 85 % of whom have increased their incomes.
-Young people became aware of the importance of being self-reliant and qualified; women were able to strengthen their autonomy by diversifying their activities while small entrepreneurs enhanced their production and incomes.
+Due to the establishment of new training modalities, PROMOST contributes to the massification of vocational training.
+In essence, about 10 000 people in the region benefit directly or indirectly, 85% of whom will increased their incomes.
+Young people become aware of the importance of being self-reliant and qualified; women are able to strengthen their autonomy by diversifying their activities while small entrepreneurs enhance their production and incomes.

 Democratic Republic of Congo (DRC)